 An articulatory-based approach to diachronic study in linguistics is motivated to some degree by the Neogrammarian hypothesis of regularity in sound change (Leskien 1876: xxviii; Osthoff & Brugman 1878: xiii), a powerful tool in the historical analysis of spoken languages.
-However, linguists have been unable to identify regular correspondences in sign languages (Moser 1990; Power 2022) and, as we argue below, for good reason.
-Of course, spoken languages do not change in a perfectly regular way (Labov 1981), but the difference between modalities is stark.
+However, linguists have been unable to identify regular correspondences in sign languages (Moser 1990; Power 2022), and, as we argue below, for good reason.
+Of course, spoken languages do not change in a perfectly regular way (Labov 1981), but the difference between the modalities is stark.
 For example, in the development of modern English, the Middle English long high front vowel /iː/ generally diphthongized to /aɪ/ in all words as part of the Great Vowel Shift (Luick 1896; Jespersen 1909), but we do not see analogous cases of regular phonological change in a given sign language, such as the B-handshape changing to the 5-handshape in all signs, or all two-handed signs becoming one-handed, or all signs articulated on the forehead changing location to the cheek.

-It is possible that there is a lack of regular phonological diachronic change in sign languages (Wilbur & Petersen 1997), and that may be due partially to the fact that such changes are at the sublexical level, but sign languages generally have few sublexical rules.
-The list in Section 3.2 below are examples of processes that occur in casual conversation, but none of them is obligatory in any context we know of.
+It is possible that there is a genuine lack of regular phonological diachronic change in sign languages (Wilbur & Petersen 1997), which could be partially due to the fact that such changes are at the sublexical level, a level where sign languages generally have few phonological rules.
+The list in §3.2 below contains examples of processes that occur in casual conversation, but none of them is obligatory in any context we know of.
 Others that truly seem obligatory include Mandel’s (1981) finding that only the selected fingers of a handshape can make contact with a location on the body and can move (secondary movement), and Brentari and Poizner’s (1994) finding that the timing of handshape change within a lexical item is linked to the duration of path (primary) movement.
-There are also arguments for sublexical phonological rules based on syllable constraints (Brentari 1998; Uyechi 1996) and the domain of reduplication in iterative aspect (Sandler 2017).
+There are also arguments for sublexical phonological rules based on syllable constraints (Brentari 1998; Uyechi 1996) and reduplication in iterative aspect (Sandler 2017).
 Feature spreading at the sublexical level can happen between a manual parameter and a nonmanual parameter (Loos & Napoli 2021; Woll & Sieratzki 1998).
-However, most proposed phonological rules are at a higher level; they involve compound formation (Brentari 2019, especially §8.3; Liddell & Johnson 1986; Sandler 1989, 1993) or spreading of features between roots and affixes (Sandler et al. 2011) or from one lexical item to another within a syntactic phrase (where often it’s a nonmanual parameter that spreads: Bank et al. 2015: 45; Neidle et al. 2000; but sometimes a weak hand can spread to the next sign: Brentari & Crossley 2002; Sandler 1999).
-In a realm of few sublexical phonological rules to start with, and of a tighter link between form and meaning than that found in spoken languages, regular phonological change would be unlikely.
+However, most proposed phonological rules are at a higher level; they involve compound formation (Brentari 2019: especially §8.3; Liddell & Johnson 1986; Sandler 1989, 1993) or spreading of features between roots and affixes (Sandler et al. 2011) or from one lexical item to another within a syntactic phrase (where it’s often a nonmanual parameter that spreads: Bank et al. 2015: 45; Neidle et al. 2000; but sometimes a weak hand spreading to the next sign: Brentari & Crossley 2002; Sandler 1999).
+With few sublexical phonological rules to start with and a tighter link between form and meaning than that found in spoken languages, regular phonological change would be unlikely for sign languages.

 An alternative account is that there is, in fact, regular phonological historical change in sign languages, but it is difficult to discern.
-Along this line, Napoli and Ferrara (2021) argue that relationships between the phonological parameters at the sublexical level are obscured without consideration of nonarbitrariness.
+Along this line, Napoli and Ferrara (2021) argue that relationships between phonological parameters at the sublexical level are obscured without consideration of nonarbitrariness.
 It could be, then, that regular phonological historical change does take place for some appropriate phonological unit yet to be acknowledged.